Chuckatuck

 Crumpler / Spady Home

-• Crumpler / Spady Home — When asked about whether the Spady house ever served as a hotel Frank Spady, Jr. said it was at one time called a hotel.
+Crumpler / Spady Home — When asked whether the Spady house had ever served as a hotel, Frank Spady, Jr. said it was once referred to as a hotel.
 He remembers it being used for boarders by the Crumplers.
 This 1 ½ story house was probably built in the early 1800s.
 (1820-1840)

 Lula Crumpler Pitt was born on the Holladay Point farm.
 The family lived in an earlier house located where Mills Godwin’s home place was.
 Her father died in 1892.
 Lula, her three children, and her brother Matt Crumpler moved to the Godwin-Knight home in 1892 and lived there until 1898, when they moved to the Spady house.
 She took in boarders who worked in the area as well as travelers.
 Lula transferred the house to her brother Matthew W. Crumpler soon after buying it.
 Lula died in 1906.
 Matthew W. Crumpler left the house to Frank A. Spady, Sr., who was married to Lula Pitt’s daughter, Maggie Pitt.
 The house was left to the three Spady children, Wilson, Frank, Jr., and Emma Mae.
 Wilson was the last one to live there.
 Following Wilson’s death, Frank sold his half to Emma Mae.

 Jackie Saunders — To the right of the house, and approximately behind where the current post office is now, was a barn with stables that housed mules used to pull the road machines to keep the dirt roads passable.
 Mr. Moore was on the Nansemond County Board of Supervisors for the Chuckatuck area.
-The Board was in charge of the maintenance of the roads before they were taken over by the state and paved in approximately 1930.
+The Board was responsible for maintaining the roads before they were taken over by the state and paved in approximately 1930.

 Moore family history – Matsie Moore Savedge